The majority of sports injuries are a result of minor trauma to muscles, ligaments, and/or tendons.

 A strain is an injury to either a muscle or a tendon generally caused by overuse, force, or stretching.
 Depending on the severity of the injury, a strain may be a simple overstretch of the muscle or tendon, or it can result in a partial or complete tear.

-Two common sites for a strain are the back and the hamstring muscle (located in the back of the thigh).
+Two common sites for a strain are the lower back and the hamstring muscles (located in the back of the thigh/knee).
 Contact sports such as soccer, football, hockey, boxing, and wrestling put people at a higher risk for strains.
+Strains are also common overuse injuries seen in long distance running, swimming and other endurance sports.
 Gymnastics, tennis, rowing, golf, and other sports that require extensive gripping can increase the risk of hand and forearm strains.
 Elbow strains sometimes occur in people who participate in racquet sports, throwing, and contact sports.

 Sprains or strains are uncommon in younger children because their growth plates (areas of bone growth located in the ends of long bones) are weaker than the muscles or tendons.
 Instead, children are prone to fractures.

 How do I treat a sprain or strain?
 To speed up recovery, think P.R.I.C.E (Protection, Rest, Ice, Compression, Elevation):

 - Protection - You may be splinted, taped or braced to prevent further injury.